coursera/programming-assignments-demo/custom-graders/DemoCGrader/README.md

 At a high-level, this custom grader accomplishes autograding of student submissions following these steps:
 1. The Dockerfile creates the image.
 It sets up a Python 3 environment and installs dependencies (including make, gcc, and g++).
 Then, it copies over the relevant files for grading, and assigns appropriate permissions.
 It launches into the `ENTRYPOINT`, which in this grader is defined as *grader.py*.
 2. In *grader.py*, the `main` function checks the `partId` environment variable to determine which test needs to be run.
 Note that Coursera will automatically create the `partId` for each assignment part.
 You MUST make sure that this value matches the `partId` value in *grader.py*!
 3. It then checks for the student submission in the */shared/submission/* directory.
-This is the standard submission directory across all courses on Coursera, and is a read-only directory.
+This is the standard submission directory across all courses on Coursera and is a read-only directory.
 The student submission should have a *.c* extension.
 4. The student submission is copied to the appropriate */grader/tests* directory (depending on the *partId* provided to the grader).
 5. The script builds the test (using make), which contains a *main.c* and the newly added student submission.
 For example, see *autograder/tests/power* to see an example of a test where a student needs to write a simple `power(x, y)` function.
 6. After comparing the learner submission outputs to the solutions, the grader calculates the total score and writes to `/shared/feedback.json` with `fractionalScore` and `feedback` fields.
 On the Coursera platform, this feedback can be viewed by the learner; however, the learner does not have access to container logs (including both stdout and stderr logs) -- only course admin and staff do.
 Thus, it is important to include appropriate feedback from the custom grader into the `feedback` field of this JSON object.

 ## Description of Contents

-This demo includes two example problems for the students, each with an associated set of tests for the auto grader.
+This demo includes two example problems for the students, each with an associated set of tests for the autograder.

 *Get-bit* asks the student to write a function that finds the value of the n-th bit in a given byte: `getBit(byte, n)`.